-Our results show that there are significant acoustic differences between the words containing underlyingly voiced and those containing underlyingly voiceless obstruents.
-For stops, the duration of the preceding vowel was significantly longer before the underlyingly voiced stop than before preceding the underlyingly voiceless stop.
-For fricatives, voicing duration was longer in underlyingly voiced fricatives than in underlyingly voiceless fricatives.
+vowel was significantly longer before the underlyingly voiced stop than before the underlyingly voiceless stop.
+For fricatives, voicing duration was longer in underlyingly voiced fricatives than in underlyingly voiceless ones.
 The results in general confirm that incomplete neutralization is indeed observed in utterance-medial position, even when speakers produced nonce nouns in response to the auditory stimuli.
-Incomplete neutralization was observed even when the effects of orthography or word-specific effects are minimized.
+Moreover, incomplete neutralization was observed even when the effects of orthography or word-specific effects are minimized.

-The difference we observed in the preceding vowel duration is consistent with the results of Kulikov [2012], who examined final devoicing in stop consonants in utterancemedial position.
-The direction and the magnitude of the difference observed in the present study is fairly close to that in Kulikov [2012]; our LME regression model estimated 6.5 ms vowel difference as a function of underlying voicing of stop, while the difference observed in Kulikov [2012] was 6 ms.
+The difference we observed in the preceding vowel duration is consistent with the results of Kulikov (2012), who examined final devoicing in stop consonants in utterance-medial position.
+The direction and the magnitude of the difference observed in the present study is fairly close to that in Kulikov (2012); our LME regression model estimated 6.5 ms vowel difference as a function of underlying voicing of stop, while the difference observed in Kulikov (2012) was 6 ms.

-On the other hand, while Kulikov [2012] observed a difference in F1 before the final obstruent, no such differences were found in the present study.
-The difference may come from the difference in the experimental tasks: Kulikov examined existing words by using a reading task, while this study used the pronunciation of nonce words in response to auditory stimuli.
+On the other hand, while Kulikov (2012) observed a difference in F1 before the final obstruent, no such differences were found in the present study.
+The difference may come from the experimental tasks: Kulikov examined existing words by using a reading task, while this study used the pronunciation of nonce words in response to auditory prompts.
 This in turn suggests that different task formats may influence how incomplete neutralization manifests itself.

-Another possibility is a regional difference: Kulikov [2012: 27] recorded his data in Tambov, while our speakers were from Orenburg.
-However, this explanation is probably unlikely, as those are presumably the same variety of Russian, in that both of them have voicing contrast and final devoicing process [Avanesov and Orlova, 1965:84].
+Another possibility is a regional difference: Kulikov (2012, p.
+27) recorded his data in Tambov, while our speakers were from Orenburg.
+However, this explanation is probably unlikely, as both are presumably the same variety of Russian, in that both of them have a voicing contrast and a final devoicing process (Avanesov and Orlova 1965, p.
+84).